kornia/kornia/CONTRIBUTING.md

     It is also a good idea to group the tests for functionalities
   - At [testing/](./testing/) directory we have a bunch of functions to help you to produce meaningful tests.
 Feel free, to add any functionality which you that you think is essential and can be used with the test suite.
-Under this testing directory should go all code which are needed under the tests and aren't tests or pytest configs (fixtures, etc).
+Under this testing, directory should go all code which are needed under the tests and aren't tests or pytest configs (fixtures, etc).

     ```python